Dr. Brooke R. Seckel Offering Patients in Boston Breast Augmentation with Breast Lift

 When do women need breast augmentation with breast lift combined?

-Women who have sagging breasts, technically called mammary ptosis or breast ptosis, often need a breast lift with augmentation rather than augmentation alone.
+Women who have sagging breasts, technically called mammary ptosis or breast ptosis, often need a breast lift with implants rather than breast implants alone.
 The most common cause of breast ptosis or sagging is pregnancy and or weight loss.
 The breast consists of breast gland, normal fat and skin supporting the gland.
 During pregnancy the breast gland, fat, and the breast skin enlarge significantly to prepare the breast to produce milk.
 After breast-feeding is stopped the breast gland shrinks, the extra fat dissolves but the stretched breast skin does not shrink as much.
 The result is that the smaller breast gland is now held in a larger envelope of skin which causes the breast to sag or hang down on the chest.

 How to decide if you need breast augmentation with breast lift combined.